🥑 3 simple steps to lose weight as fast as possible. Read now

 Effectiveness

-A 2011 meta-analysis of five clinical trials found that supplementation with C. canephora robusta, or green coffee extract, one of the key ingredients in Hydroxycut, led to about a 5.5-pound (2.47-kg) weight loss compared to the placebo.
+A 2011 research review of five clinical trials found that taking green coffee extract, a key component in Hydroxycut, led to an average weight loss of about 5.5 pounds compared to those taking a placebo.

 Side effects